espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Anima Invocation (Modified).md

 **Failure** You are unable to tap into your own spiritual essence, but you still gain immunity to the soul-draining effect within Alseta's Landing.

 **Critical Failure** You botch the ritual, damaging your own spiritual essence.
-You gain [[Doomed|Doomed 1]] or increase your doomed condition by 1 if you're already doomed.
+You gain [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Doomed|Doomed 1]] or increase your doomed condition by 1 if you're already doomed.
 This doomed value decreases by 1 every week.
 This is a curse effect.